Stroke at 23: Patient’s Powerful Perspective

 It was only day one in her journey to recovery, a journey that spans three years and counting.
 Her recovery demands not just all of the physical strength she can muster, but mental strength, too.

-Jen’s journey to recovery brought her back to Illinois and landed her at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, where she continues to participate in physical and occupational therapy.
+Jen’s journey to recovery brought her back to Illinois and landed her at Marianjoy Rehabilitation Hospital where she continues to participate in physical and occupational therapy.
 With its state-of-the-art technology and evidence-based rehabilitation treatment program, Marianjoy was a great fit for Jen, but she also had a personal connection to the facility.

 “I used to volunteer at Marianjoy in high school, so it’s really come full circle,” she says.
 As a former occupational therapy student, Jen’s extensive knowledge has afforded her a unique perspective about the process.
 “Truly, all of my schooling has allowed me to adapt and problem-solve.”